 Mercyhurst’s department chairs help accommodate the transfer of major coursework.
 When reviewing transcripts, chairs consider whether the completed coursework applies to that program’s curriculum.
 Coursework is frequently accepted when students transfer to compatible programs.
 To see which courses have been accepted from various schools in the past, please click on the link below to access the Transfer Evaluation System tool.

 Applying to Mercyhurst

+There’s a place for you here!
 We welcome transfer applications from bright, engaging students looking for an enriching undergraduate experience.
-Our online application is free and easy.
-You can apply for Fall or Spring term entry.
+Our online application is free and easy, and you can apply for Fall or Spring semester entry.

 All transfer application documents should be directed to:

 For questions about transfer applications, please contact Assistant Director of Admissions Dana McMillin at or 814-824-3125.